auth0/docs/articles/identity-labs/04-single-page-app/exercise-01.md

 <%= include('../_includes/first-page-of-lab-note') %>

-In this lab, you will learn how to add sign on capabilities to a Single-Page Application (SPA) and how to make this app consume an API that is secured with Auth0.
+In this lab, you will learn how to add sign-on capabilities to a Single-Page Application (SPA) and how to make this app consume an API that is secured with Auth0.
 You will integrate the SPA with Auth0 so that your users are able to use the Auth0 Universal Login Page to authenticate.

 The SPA in question is a vanilla JavaScript application that consumes an API similar to the one you have used in previous labs (this API also exposes a secured endpoint that returns a list of expenses).
 The difference is that the API in this lab does two additional things: